 Individuals accused of drunk driving resulting in serious personal injury face up to five years in prison, a fine of up to $5,000 plus costs, and a revocation of driving privileges for at least one year.

-An accident resulting in a fatality is a felony punishable for up to fifteen years imprisonment, a fine of $1,000 to $5,000, and a driver license revocation for not less than one year.
-Drunk drivers causing death can also be charged with manslaughter, a fifteen year felony.
-In extreme circumstances, the driver can also be charged with second degree murder and face up to life in prison.
+An accident resulting in a fatality is a felony punishable by up to fifteen years imprisonment, a fine of $1,000 to $5,000, and a driver's license revocation for not less than one year.
+Drunk drivers causing death can also be charged with 2nd degree murder a felony and face up to life in prison.

 Whether you are charged with an OWI, DWI, Super Drunk, child endangerment, or impaired driving, Our Birmingham DUI defense lawyer is prepared to challenge the evidence against you.
 Contact us today to protect your rights.